projitd/cic/src/md-pages/support.md

-### No matter where you are in your IT modernization, we're here to provide guidance and support.
+### No matter where you are in your cloud journey, the cloud experts are here to provide guidance and support.